 - The City is also providing online food shopping for SNAP recipients.

-- CUNY Food pantries at the respective colleges are continuing to provide vital food assistance to students
+- CUNY Food pantries at the respective colleges are continuing to provide vital food assistance to students.
+CUNY students can access any CUNY pantry, regardless of school of attendance.

 Plentiful App: https://www.plentifulapp.com/ Plentiful is a free app that you can download to locate pantries in your neighborhood.
 As the ongoing developments around COVID-19 are changing rapidly, please be sure to confirm hours of operation by calling before you visit.